 - Make sure to balance positive and negative feedback.
 If you cannot find and positive feedback, it may be time to consider a Performance Improvement Plan.

 - Keep it consistent.
 Your employees need feedback more than twice a year.
 Monthly or even biweekly feedback is better.

 Now, let’s dive in and see what each of these elements consist of:

 Feedback Must be Timely

-First on the list for good reason - timely feedback is effective feedback.
+This is first on the list for good reason: timely feedback is effective feedback.
 I don’t mean waiting until that meeting, waiting for that review, I mean right now.
 No matter what type of feedback you’ve got on your mind, what good is it going to do later on down the road?